sivahuang77/citrux-cli/docs/get-started/configuration-v1.md

 - **`sandbox`** (boolean or string):
   - **Description:** Controls whether and how to use sandboxing for tool execution.
-If set to `true`, Gemini CLI uses a pre-built `gemini-cli-sandbox` Docker image.
+If set to `true`, Citrux CLI uses a pre-built `gemini-cli-sandbox` Docker image.
 For more information, see [Sandboxing](#sandboxing).
   - **Default:** `false`